metaleap/vscode-appz/libs/cs/readme.md

 `priority` ── The priority of the item.
 Higher values mean the item should be shown more to the left.

-`onDone` ── A new status bar item.
+`return` ── A new status bar item.

 ##### Parameters